An Additional 10 Benefits Steel Buildings Deliver

-Our last blog listed ten ways metal buildings beat wood-framed construction, but that was just the beginning.
+Our last blog listed ten ways metal buildings beat wood-framed construction, but that was just a few of the benefits of steel buildings.
 Pre-engineered steel buildings are also:

 11. PREFABRICATED: All metal building components are cut, welded, drilled, painted, and marked at the nearest factory, not the job site.
 Steel framing arrives ready to sort and assemble.